tock/libtock-c/examples/tests/microbit_v2/README.md

 ----------

 When this app starts, the top left LED should start blinking.
 When you press the A button, the LEDs should display an A, and a note should play.
-The B button and touch button behave similarly, but each plays a different note.
+The B button behaves similarly, but plays a different note.

 ### More data printed to console